andrija-djurovic/adsfcr/README.md

 The repository and books will encompass practical examples utilizing both `R` and `Python`.

+The material in this repository is compiled in the Working Notes, accessible through this [link](https://leanpub.com/crmwn).
+As the repository evolves, the [Working Notes](https://leanpub.com/crmwn) will be updated whenever new content becomes available.

 Below are links providing an overview of the repository's main topics, which include summaries from the books and insights gleaned from practical experience.

 <b>The Vasicek Distribution (Probability of Default Models)</b>: